silviaCerby/gitbook/docs/getting_started/cerby_mobile_app/install-and-configure-the-cerby-mobile-app-on-android.md

 ---
-description: This article describes the key steps to install and configure the Cerby mobile app on Android.
+description: "This article describes the key steps to install and configure the Cerby mobile app on Android."
 intercom_id: 10008726
 ---